 Backcountry Skiing Layers

-The baselayer is a wear-all-day piece of clothing that keeps body heat in while wicking away sweat and other moisture.
-Since baselayers—both top and bottom—are in direct contact with our skin, we prefer merino wool over synthetic fabrics for its soft feel and heat-trapping properties, but you pay a little extra for that added comfort.
-Merino regulates temperature better, too—the same shirt that keeps you warm in the winter will keep you cool when you’re sweating up the skin track in the spring.
-That said, we like to have a few different options in our closets: On the coldest days, a pair of mid- or heavy-weight baselayers provide all-day warmth; when expecting balmy spring skiing conditions, we opt for the most lightweight set.
-Our favorite overall pick is the Smartwool Merino 250 ¼-Zip for its impressive combination of comfort, warmth, wicking ability, and odor-fighting properties.
+The baselayer keeps body heat in while wicking away sweat.
+Since baselayers—both top and bottom—are in direct contact with our skin, we prefer merino wool or a wool/synthetic blend for its soft feel and heat-trapping properties.
+Merino helps regulate temperature, too—the same shirt that keeps you warm in the winter will keep you cool when you’re sweating up the skin track in the spring.
+That said, we like to have a few different options in our closets: On the coldest days, midweight baselayers like Patagonia’s Capilene Air (51% merino wool and 49% recycled polyester) provide all-day warmth.
+However, when we’re expecting balmy spring skiing conditions, we opt for a lightweight set, like Smartwool’s Classic All-Season tops and bottoms.

-Worn over a baselayer and/or midlayer, a shell’s main task is protection from precipitation and wind—and it should also be light enough to pack away for the skin track.
-Most backcountry-goers will opt for a standard hardshell jacket, but there are a number of ski jackets with more targeted feature sets that are fully serviceable as well.
+Worn over a baselayer and/or midlayer, a hardshell’s main task is protection from precipitation and wind—and it should also be light enough to pack away for the skin track.
+Most backcountry skiers will opt for a standard hardshell jacket rather than a ski-specific one, but there are a number of ski jackets with more targeted feature sets that work great, as well.

 The main differences between hardshells and backcountry-ready ski jackets are features, coverage, and weight.
 Hardshells are the more streamlined option and prioritize breathability, making them ideal for long days of touring, ski mountaineering, and spring conditions.
-For example, the Arc’teryx Beta LT is built with relatively thin 40-denier fabric, features pit zips for dumping heat, and checks in at just 13.9 ounces.
+For example, the Arc’teryx Beta LT hardshell is built with relatively thin 40-denier fabric, features pit zips for dumping heat, and checks in at just 13.9 ounces.
 On the other hand, dedicated backcountry ski shells typically boast longer hems and ski-specific features like powder skirts and interior dump pockets.
 While we love the added performance, these additions tack on weight and bulk and are not always practical for uphill travel.
-A couple popular options include Arc'teryx’s Gore-Tex-Pro-equipped Micon (1 lb.
-8.2 oz.), which offers top-notch weather protection, and the stretch-infused Outdoor Research Skytour (1 lb.
+A couple popular options include Patagonia's Gore-Tex Pro-equipped PowSlayer (1 lb.
+3.3 oz.), which offers top-notch weather protection, and the stretch-infused Outdoor Research Skytour (1 lb.
 6.1 oz.), which is a standout in terms of breathability and freedom of movement.

-Some backcountry skiers will opt for a softshell over a hardshell or ski jacket.
-Conditions and personal preference will dictate your choice: a hardshell has unparalleled waterproofing capabilities and provides superior wind resistance, while a softshell is less weatherproof but breathes well and has a more pliable feel.
+Some backcountry skiers will opt for a softshell over a hardshell jacket.
+Conditions and personal preference will dictate your choice: A hardshell has unparalleled waterproofing capabilities and provides superior wind resistance, while a softshell is less weatherproof but breathes much better and has a more pliable feel.
 We prefer a softshell in good conditions or on the skin track at lower elevations, but if weather really moves in, there’s no replacement for a quality hardshell.
-And in many cases, we’ll wear a softshell on the uphill and swap it out for a hardshell for the downhill.
-The Black Diamond Dawn Patrol is one of our favorite ski-specific softshells (complete with internal dump pockets), and we also love the streamlined Alpine Start for lightweight and breathable weather protection on the skin track.
+And in some cases, we’ll wear a softshell on the uphill and swap it out for a hardshell for the downhill.
+The Black Diamond Dawn Patrol is one of our favorite ski-specific softshells, and we also love Ortovox’s offerings, which are spendy but high-quality and comfortable (including the merino wool-lined Berrino Jacket).

 Similar to a ski jacket, we prefer to wear a pair of non-insulated, weather-resistant or weatherproof pants while backcountry skiing.
-For folks who tend to heat up quickly when exerting, breathable softshell pants might be the way to go; if you opt for waterproof hardshell pants, it’s helpful to have side zips to dump heat on the go (the Patagonia PowSlayer is a good example).
-For a nice middle ground, a stretch-infused hybrid like the Outdoor Research Skyward II offers serviceable protection alongside better breathability and mobility for the demands of uphill travel.
-And if you’re worried about moisture creeping its way in at the waist, it’s worth considering a bib—the Arc’teryx Micon and the Outdoor Research Hemispheres are two of our top picks.
+For folks who tend to heat up quickly, breathable softshell pants might be the way to go.
+Ortovox's Pordoi is our favorite option in this category with good storage (including a dedicated pocket for an avalanche beacon), vents, and reinforcements at the lower legs for durability against ski edges and crampons.
+If you're leaning toward a waterproof hardshell pant, we recommend a stretch-infused hybrid like the Outdoor Research Skyward II, which offers weatherproof protection alongside better breathability and mobility for the demands of uphill travel.
+And if you’re worried about moisture creeping its way in at the waist, it’s worth considering a bib—the Outdoor Research Skytour AscentShell and TREW Gear TREWTH (and women’s Chariot) are two of our top picks.

-Ski socks have a higher price tag than a pair of everyday or hiking socks, but they’re worth every penny.
-They typically come just below the knee for full coverage underneath boots, and often offer additional padding in rubbing- and pressure-prone areas.
-When choosing between heavy or lightweight socks, consider how much space you have inside your ski boots.
-If they’re already snug, it’s best to stick with a thinner pair, no matter how cold it is outside (a fit that is too tight will compromise circulation and the ability to keep your feet warm).
-We prefer ultra-soft merino wool or wool blend socks like the Darn Tough Over-the-Calf Padded Light for their impressive comfort and softness.
+Ski socks have a higher price tag than a pair of hiking socks, but they’re worth every penny.
+They typically come just below the knee for full coverage underneath boots and offer additional padding in areas prone to rubbing and pressure.
+We prefer ultra-soft merino wool or wool-blend socks like the Smartwool Ski Targeted Cushion OTC and Darn Tough OTC Lightweight for their impressive comfort and odor-fighting abilities.
 And a pro tip: Wear a different pair of socks for the drive to the trailhead, and only change into your ski socks immediately before putting on your boots.
-This will preserve your ski socks for ultimate dryness and warmth.
+This will preserve your ski socks for ultimate dryness and warmth and leave you with a fresh, dry pair to change back into for the ride home.

 Like a baselayer top or bottom, a liner glove is a great way to add warmth with minimal bulk.
-Additionally, liner gloves are quick-drying (a great attribute for overnight ski mountaineering missions or hut trips) and can come in handy for tasks that require more dexterity than a ski glove offers, including small adjustments on boot buckles, stripping skins, and undoing zippers.
+Additionally, liner gloves are relatively quick-drying (a great attribute for overnight ski mountaineering missions or hut trips) and can come in handy for tasks that require more dexterity than a ski glove offers, including small adjustments on boot buckles, opening a Ziploc full of snacks, or undoing zippers.
 While it might seem easiest to just go bare-handed, touching cold metal equipment is far from comfortable (and can be downright dangerous at times).
-We’re not super picky about which liner we use and prefer to keep it simple and affordable with an option like the Black Diamond Lightweight ScreenTap Gloves.
+We’re not super picky about which liner we use and prefer to keep it simple and affordable with an option like the Black Diamond Lightweight ScreenTap Gloves or Marmot Power Stretch Connect Gloves.

 The varying demands of backcountry skiing can require a quiver of gloves, including a waterproof, insulated shell for the downhill and a breathable and dextrous option for uphill travel and transitions.
-Your resort glove might double as your downhill glove, but keep in mind that it should be fully waterproof as you won’t have the luxury of stepping inside the lodge to regain feeling in your fingers.
-For the coldest and snowiest of days, we prefer an ultra-protective glove with a gauntlet (the Hestra Heli is one of our favorites), but some backcountry-goers will get by with a more affordable and streamlined design like the Showa 282 TemRes.
-And many ski gloves boast insulation in the form of built-in liners, which is great for layering.
+Your resort glove might double as your downhill glove, but keep in mind that it should be fully waterproof, as you won’t have the luxury of stepping inside the lodge to regain feeling in your fingers.
+For the coldest and snowiest of days, we prefer an ultra-protective glove with a gauntlet (the Hestra Heli and Black Diamond Guide are two of our favorites).
+Many ski gloves also boast insulation in the form of built-in liners, which is great for layering.

-But when you’re building up a sweat or fiddling with your ski boot buckles, it can be nice to have a dextrous glove that offers more warmth and windproofing than a thin liner.
-The Outdoor Research Stormtracker Sensor has become one of our favorites, and many backcountry skiers will opt for a leather work glove-inspired option like the Black Diamond Tour (remember that you’ll occasionally need to apply a leather conditioner like Nikwax to maintain the waterproofing).
-Finally, when choosing between gloves and mittens, know that gloves make it easier to perform fine motor tasks like tightening buckles, gripping ski poles, and zipping zippers.
-But if you’re prone to cold hands, mittens might be your best bet (your fingers warm each other).
+When you’re building up a sweat or fiddling with your ski boot buckles, it can be nice to have a dextrous glove that offers more warmth and windproofing than a thin liner.
+The Outdoor Research Stormtracker Sensor has quickly become one of our favorites, and many backcountry skiers will opt for a leather work glove-inspired option like the Black Diamond Tour (remember that you’ll occasionally need to apply a leather conditioner like Nikwax to maintain the waterproofing).
+Finally, when choosing between gloves and mittens, know that gloves make it easier to perform fine motor tasks like tightening buckles, gripping ski poles, and zipping zippers, while mittens generally offer more warmth.

 It can be a challenge to keep your head and ears warm all day in the mountains, and our preferred method is to bring along two separate options.
-We’ll often wear a lightweight hat or headband for uphill travel and swap it out for a warmer, non-sweaty beanie for the descent (sometimes just a helmet will suffice).
-Unlike standard beanies, our favorite ski-specific options are thin and tight-fitting, great for fitting underneath a hood or helmet.
+We’ll often wear a lightweight hat, headband, or even a trucker hat on sunny days for uphill travel and swap it out for a thicker and warmer beanie for the descent (though sometimes, just a helmet will suffice).
+Unlike standard beanies, our favorite ski-specific options are thin and snug-fitting, which is great for fitting underneath a hood or helmet.
 Merino or merino wool blends are ideal, but we also have a soft spot for Skida’s stylish hats and headbands (which are made from synthetic materials).
-And on sunny spring days, a standard baseball cap can provide needed protection from the bright rays.

 Though not technically a layer, we’d be remiss not to mention helmets here (after all, they do provide a great deal of warmth in addition to safety).
-While some backcountry skiers choose to forego helmets since they’re not skiing as fast or as aggressively as they would at a resort, bringing one along is well worth the weight if you ski steeper lines, enter trees, or approach rocky areas.
-There are a number of backcountry-specific models available that prioritize a low weight and minimal bulk without compromising on protection.
-The Salomon MTN Lab Helmet is our top pick for the backcountry, and it doesn’t hurt that it can also play double duty at the resort.
+While some backcountry skiers choose to forego helmets, bringing one along is well worth the weight if you ski in avalanche terrain (which is any slope that’s steeper than 30 degrees).
+For reference, an estimated one in four avalanche fatalities is due to trauma from hitting rocks or trees on the way down, so a helmet greatly increases your margin.
+Not to mention, the modern market is packed with backcountry-specific models that are light and low-profile without compromising on protection.
+The Salomon MTN Lab Helmet is our top pick for the backcountry, and it can also play double duty at the resort.
 It’s also common for skiers (particularly ski mountaineers) to wear a lightweight climbing helmet like the Petzl Sirocco, which has been certified for ski-touring use.

 A Final Note on Layering